The Search

 In some cases, landlords may renovate the backyard to make it more enticing (though if not, check out how to install low-maintenance fake turf).

-And here's a pro tip: If you're hoping for outdoor space on a rental but don't want to overspend, you may be able to score a deal by looking in the colder months—when the nice weather hits, outside space is quickly added to everyone’s wish list.
+And here's a pro tip: If you're hoping for a unit with outdoor space without stiff competition, you may be able to score a deal by looking in the colder months; when nice weather hits in spring, buyers quickly add outside space to their wish list.
+(The same goes for nabbing a rental on a garden level.)

 If you're not seeing enough places—ground floor or otherwise—for sale in your price range or target neighborhood—and/or you'd like to avoid a bidding war—consider expanding your search to "off-market" listings.
 NYC real estate brokerage The Agency uses technology to mine public records and identify owners who may be ready to sell, meaning you can meet and deal with owners before their homes hit the market.
 Click here to learn more